 This clenching is associated with the pains that come along with TMJ, and the remedy lies in providing alterations of the biting surfaces of the teeth.

 The NTI-tss Device

 1. A full coverage splint that is intended to mimic the thickness of the intended space between the teeth when the jaw musculature is supposed to be at rest provides both canine and posterior teeth contact, thereby allowing for a perpetuation of parafunctional muscular activity.

 2. The splint can alter the clenching intensity by adapting its thickness, depending on the amount of pressure applied to particular teeth.
 If contacts are “heavier” in the molar region, clenching intensity can be inhibited.
 Alternatively, if contacting is prevalent in the canine region, clenching is reflexive.

-3. An anterior (forward) bite plane reduces parafunctional intensity of the masseters (thick muscle in the cheek that closes jaws during chewing), and to a degree, the lateral pterygoids (muscle that assists in opening the jaw), but still provides canine contact for temporalis clenching.
+3. An anterior (forward) bite plane reduces the parafunctional intensity of the masseters (thick muscle in the cheek that closes jaws during chewing), and to a degree, the lateral pterygoids (the muscle that assists in opening the jaw), but still provides a canine contact for temporalis clenching.

 The NTI-tss device reduces clenching intensity and therefore reducing any pains associated with TMJ by exploiting the mechanisms of the incisor teeth and by avoiding the engagement of the canine and molar teeth when the jaw is centered (A), and when it is in excursive positions (B).